briansu2004/MyPython/README.md

   - Programmed REST APIs with Go.
   - Built the UI with VUE and Vuetify.
   - Containerized the backend API app and UI app with Docker, managed with Azure ACR repository, deployed to Azure AKS and then exposed the API to a public IP.

+- Worked as a Senior Cloud Platform Engineer to deliver multiple projects with Python, Java, Google Cloud, GitLab, Terraform, Bitbucket, Collibra, Menta, Airflow,

+  - Designed and created different types of data-driven apps in GCP Google Cloud, including NodeJS apps, Python apps, Java apps, Data Flow pipelines, Cloud Services, Pub/Sub messaging apps etc.
+  - Programmed Terraform to provision resources, manage role based access control (RBAC), and build multiple cloud deployment pipelines.
+  - Designed and implemented the GitLab CI/CD pipelines with Python and Shell scripts to ingest and load lots of reference data to BigQuery for different environments and archived in GCS buckets.

+- Created a Full Stack web app with Java and Angular for a large telecommunication client

+  - Designed, created and updated the Swagger file for the REST APIs.
+  - Implement the API endpoints with Python FastAPI framework (uvicorn ASGI, pydantic, pytest, SQLAlchemy etc.)
+  - Managed the Python libraries and packages with pip and requirement file.
+  - Created the test cases and automated the unit tests and integration tests.
+  - Containerize REST APIs with Docker and uploaded to the artifact repository.
+  - Deployed to OpenShift and GCP with Jenkins pipeline.
+  - Created front-end app with React, Material UI, and Bootstrap.

 - Built a knowledge-based ontology graph database application for a federal client